Azure/Industrial-IoT/docs/modules/publisher.md

         ==========================================================================

 The default configuration sends data to IoTHub each 10 seconds or when 256 kB of data to ingest is available.
 This adds a moderate latency of max 10 seconds, but has lowest probablilty of loosing data because of the large message size.
-As you see in the diagnostics ouptut there are no OPC node udpates lost (`monitored item notifications enqueue failure`).
+As you see in the diagnostics output there are no OPC node updates lost (`monitored item notifications enqueue failure`).

 #### Constant send interval (--si 1 --ms 0)